-Anyone can make a request for their own personal information under the Data Protection Act.
+Anyone can make a request for their own personal information under the GDPR.
 If you want someone else to apply for your personal information for you (such as a solicitor or other representative), we'll need your written authorisation as proof that they are acting on your behalf.

-Do I need to give a reason to see the information I am requesting?
+Do I need to give a reason to see the information I'm requesting?

 You don't have to give a reason why you want to see the information.
-However, we might ask you some questions to help us understand exactly what it is you want us to provide.
+But we might ask you some questions to help us understand exactly what you want us to provide.

 How can I make a request for information if I have a disability or writing difficulties?